 The participants blind simulation results were compared as part of the following four modelling scenarios: ship scale resistance simulation (4 speeds), ship scale propeller open water characteristics computations (5 speeds), ship scale self-propulsion simulation (3 speeds) and ship scale propeller cavitation (1 condition).

-If you have questions or require further information, email Ship-Performance@lr.org.
+If you would like to a copy of the findings or require further information, please email Ship-Performance@lr.org.

 Why are ship scale measurements important but challenging?